 How are driving times scheduled?

-Once a student has received a learner’s permit, he or she will be contacted (usually by phone or text) and driving days and times will be scheduled.
-I always work around students’ busy schedules.
+- I always work around students’ busy schedules.
 Driving times are available after school, Saturdays, Sundays, during school vacations, and summer break.

 How long is a scheduled driving session?

 - Depending on your work schedule and activities, I will generally drive with you 1 to 3 times per week.